Terms & Conditions

 2) To provide a designated OHN/OHA/OSN/MT to the client in the interest of continuity.

-3) To provide where operationally possible, replacement personnel in the event of sickness absence or holidays
+3) To provide where operationally possible, replacement personnel in the event of sickness absence or holidays.

 4) To provide prior notice of the holidays to be taken by the designated OHN/OHA/OSN/MT.